CloudEndure Server Migration

 Now you have to wait for the migration to complete.
 This will depend on your network speed

-- Next we need to test the server to make sure it boots and connects to GCP.
+- Next, we need to test the server to ensure it boots and connects to GCP.
 This is done by clicking the button Launch Target Instance > Test Mode

-- You can monitor the job into the “job progress” tab
+- You can monitor the job in the “job progress” tab

 It takes a few minutes for this process to complete.
 Once done you will see the VM in the compute engine

-Now we have to test the instance and ensire that the server is working.
-As this is a custom server the Google Daemon which enables SSH console in the GCP web browser will not work.
+Now we have to test the instance and ensure that the server is working.
+As this is a custom server, the Google Daemon which enables SSH console in the GCP web browser, will not work.

-You can test the server with a SSH serial connection instead
+You can test the server with an SSH serial connection instead

-- To do this click on the Virtual Machine > Edit and ticket the box for “Enable connecting to serial ports”
+- To do this, click on the Virtual Machine > Edit and ticked the box for “Enable connecting to serial ports”

-Conduct some testing to make sure the server is healthy, once your are happy to can cut over the server into Production.
-In the example above you can see that my NIC ENS4 is down.
-This is a common issue which happens when you migrate and I will fix after cutover to production.
+Conduct some testing to make sure the server is healthy; once you are happy, to can cut over the server into Production.
+In the example above, you can see that my NIC ENS4 is down.
+This is a common issue that happens when you migrate, and I will fix it after the cutover to production.